A Munto Fanfiction: Waiting For You by: RedWingedAngel002 (Ari chan)

 There was a fleeting, unsteady step backwards, on his part.

 What was this sinking feeling?
-What was so different
+What was so different from before?

 Once again, magical tattoos of the Outsider constricted around his limbs and held him steady.
 He struggled against the searing bonds.
 Onyx sockets went wide, and he attempted to hide his growing distress with a snarl.